-In order to comply with legal and regulatory obligations, to protect Shell’s assets and employees/contractors and to ensure that Shell can comply with trade control, anti-money laundering and/or bribery and corruption laws and other regulatory requirements, we carry out screening on all employees and contractors on a periodic basis.
+In order to comply with legal and regulatory obligations, to protect Shell’s assets and employees/contractors and specifically to ensure that Shell can comply with trade control, anti-money laundering and/or bribery and corruption laws and other regulatory requirements, we carry out screening on all employees and contractors on a periodic basis.
 This screening takes place against publicly available or government issued sanctions lists and is compared with information held about you by Shell (for example from the Conflict of Interest register - see here for more information).
-Any personal data collected through the screening will not result in any automated decision making regarding suitability for continued employment, internship or engagement as a contractor.

-In the case of individual contractors, the company within the Shell group that has contracted your services solely or jointly with its affiliates within Shell and your external contracting/employing company/agency.
+In the case of individual contractors, the company within the Shell Group that has contracted your services solely or jointly with its affiliates within the Shell group of companies and your external contracting/employing company/agency.

-- With authorized third party agents, professional advisors, service providers and/or subcontractors of Shell;
+- Authorized third party agents, service providers, external auditors and/or subcontractors of Shell; and

-- With a competent public authority, government, law enforcement, or regulatory or fiscal agency the relevant Shell company/companies or as permitted by the relevant state and/or federal law;
+- A competent public authority, government, regulatory or fiscal agency where it is necessary to comply with a legal or regulatory obligation to which the relevant Shell company/companies is subject to or as permitted by applicable law; or

 - As necessary or appropriate to protect our rights, privacy, safety or property, and/or that of our affiliates, you or others; and

-Transfers of personal data
+Transfers of your personal information to other countries

-Security of your personal data
+Security of your personal information

-How long do you hold the personal data for?
+How long do we hold your personal information for?

-- information contained within personnel files is held for no longer than 10 years once your employment has terminated;
+- Information contained within personnel files is held for no longer than 10 years once your employment has terminated;

 - information relating to retirement benefits are held for no longer than 99 years from the commencement of employment;